samullen/samullen.github.io/_posts/articles/2017-03-16-embracing-change-rails51-adopts-yarn-webpack-and-the-js-ecosystem.md

-+++
+---
-title = "Embracing Change: Rails 5.1 Adopts Yarn, Webpack, and the JS Ecosystem" date = "2017-03-16T14:55:56-05:00" description = "Many naysayers would have you believe Rails is dead.
+title: "Embracing Change: Rails 5.1 Adopts Yarn, Webpack, and the JS Ecosystem"
+date: "2017-03-16T14:55:56-05:00"
+description: "Many naysayers would have you believe Rails is dead.
 Don't believe the hype.
-With the coming of Rails 5.1 and its embrace of the JS ecosytem, Rails is solidifying its position as the king of web frameworks." author = "Samuel Mullen" tags = ["rails","webpack","javascript","yarn"]
+With the coming of Rails 5.1 and its embrace of the JS ecosytem, Rails is solidifying its position as the king of web frameworks."
-+++
+author: "Samuel Mullen"
+tags: ["rails","webpack","javascript","yarn"]
+---

 For many years, [Ruby on Rails](http://rubyonrails.org/) has been the go-to framework for startups, micropreneurs, SMBs, and really for anyone who needed to build and launch a tool quickly.
 With its opinionated, [convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) approach, and [Heroku's](http://heroku.com) brilliant `git push` to deploy feature, Ruby on Rails made every other solution look barbaric by comparison.